Aruba: 20th and 21st centuries

-In 1972, at a conference in Suriname, Aruban politician Betico Croes proposed the creation of a Dutch Commonwealth of four states: Aruba, the Netherlands, Suriname, and the Netherlands Antilles, each to have its own nationality.
+In 1972, at a conference in Suriname, Aruban politician Betico Croes proposed the creation of a Dutch Commonwealth of four states: Aruba, the Netherlands, Suriname and the Netherlands Antilles, each to have its own nationality.
 Backed by his newly created party, the Movimiento Electoral di Pueblo, Croes sought greater autonomy for Aruba, with the long-term goal of independence, adopting the trappings of an independent state in 1976 with the creation of a flag and national anthem.
 In March 1977, a referendum was held with the support of the United Nations.
 82% of the participants voted for complete independence from the Netherlands.
 Tensions mounted as Croes stepped up the pressure on the Dutch government by organising a general strike in 1977.
 Croes later met with Dutch Prime Minister Joop den Uyl, with the two sides agreeing to assign the Institute of Social Studies in The Hague to prepare a study for independence, entitled Aruba en Onafhankelijkheid, achtergronden, modaliteiten, en mogelijkheden; een rapport in eerste aanleg (Aruba and independence, backgrounds, modalities, and opportunities; a preliminary report) (1978).

 Autonomy

 In March 1983 Aruba reached an official agreement within the kingdom for its independence, to be developed in a series of steps as the Crown granted increasing autonomy.
 In August 1985, Aruba drafted a constitution that was unanimously approved.
 On 1 January 1986, after the 1985 general election was held for its first parliament, Aruba seceded from the Netherlands Antilles, officially becoming a country of the Kingdom of the Netherlands, with full independence planned for 1996.
 Croes was seriously injured in a traffic accident in 1985, slipping into a coma.
 He died in 1986, never seeing the enacting of status aparte for Aruba for which he had worked over many years.
 After his death, Croes was proclaimed Libertador di Aruba.
-Croes' successor, Henny Eman of the Aruban People's Party became the first Prime Minister of Aruba.
+Croes' successor, Henny Eman of the Aruban People's Party, became the first Prime Minister of Aruba.

 Meanwhile, in 1985, Aruba's oil refinery closed.
 It had provided Aruba with 30 per cent of its real income and 50 per cent of government revenue.
+The closure lead to the loss of jobs, raising the unemployment rate to almost 20 per cent.
 The significant blow to the economy led to a push for a dramatic increase in tourism, and that sector has expanded to become the island's largest industry.
 At a convention in The Hague in 1990, at the request of Prime Minister Nelson Oduber, the governments of Aruba, the Netherlands, and the Netherlands Antilles postponed indefinitely Aruba's transition to full independence.
 The article scheduling Aruba's complete independence was rescinded in 1995, although it was decided that the process could be revived after another referendum.